-Cascading Style Sheets (CSS) is a language for describing how content is presented.
-Its purpose is help separating content (HTML) from presentation.
+Cascading Style Sheets (CSS) is a language for describing how HTML content should look in a browser.
 OutSystems uses the Silk framework (except for the themes based on London theme) and each theme has its own CSS.
-You can either add new styles or modify the existing ones by copying them from the base theme.
+You can add new styles and modify the existing ones by copying them from the base Theme.

 These elements have their own CSS which you can edit:

 - Widgets (complex widgets have more than one style)